After reading this post, you’ll learn:

 - 5-month L2 Study Plan

-The upcoming Level 1 CFA exam is on 5 December (or 6 December for some of you).
-Most likely, you have already registered for the exam if you’re about to sit it (if not, make sure you do not miss the standard registration fee deadline passing on 19 August).
-Now you are probably looking for some extra study materials to match your Curriculum and to get ready for the hardships of your study time.
-Our new CFA Exam Study Planner 3.0 with different study tools and resources inside can definitely be of great help to you here:
+As soon as you decide you're gonna take your CFA exam in August, you'll probably be looking for some extra study materials to match your Curriculum and to get ready for the hardships of your study time.
+Our new CFA Exam Study Planner 4.0 with study lessons and various study resources inside can definitely be of great help to you here:

 Before you get down to work, however, stop for a while and ask yourself one fundamental question, which is: “How do I overcome the low 40% or so passing rate?”.
 To be very specific, we should also add here that this 40ish% passing rate is a real value calculated for those who actually took the exam (i.e. it excludes no-shows usually accounting for as much as 20-25% of all registered candidates).